 If you’re new to the Bitcoin world, though, you may be wondering exactly what Bitcoin wallets are in general.
 A ‘wallet’ in cryptocurrency language, is like a bank account.
 It allows you to store your Bitcoins, receive them from others, and also send them to others.

-And because Bitcoins are digital currency, decentralized, you’ll need some very good wallets for your Android phone.
+And because Bitcoins are a digital currency, decentralized, you’ll need some very good wallets for your Android phone.
 Bitcoin wallets are based on two secure keys—one public key that you show to others in order to get paid, and one private that you should never reveal to anyone.
 Anyone with your private key can steal your Bitcoins.
 Today we’ll review three of the best Bitcoin wallets for Android based on security and ease-of-use.

 Mycelium is one of the easiest Bitcoin wallets to use for Android users.
 The wallet was launched in 2014 and has been trusted by hundreds of thousands of Bitcoin users since then.